This coconut lime spirulina sorbet is a refreshing, easy dessert for a hot summer day.

 Spirulina has an intense flavor and to be honest it isn’t the tastiest of foods, which is why I like adding it to food where other flavors dominate.

-This fruity sorbet is a perfect disguise for it, as you don’t taste any of the spirulina, but still get its nutritional benefits.
+This fruity sorbet is a perfect disguise for it, as you don’t taste any of the spirulina, but still get its full nutritional benefits.

 1 can coconut milk (see instructions)